 2.1.1 The Deputy Vice-Chancellor (Research and Innovation) will set an application closing date.
 Complete applications received on or before the closing date will be considered.
 Late applications and or supporting documentation will not be considered.

 2.1.2 Applicants address each of the eligibility and selection criteria by attaching supporting documentary evidence to their PGRS application form.
 Applicants are responsible for providing all relevant documentation in support of their application for PGRS.

 2.1.3 Eligible PGRS applications will be forwarded to the relevant School for academic assessment against the PGRS selection criteria.

 (i) For information on the Eligibility and Selection criteria, refer to the relevant PGRS Scholarship Schedule of Conditions provided on the USC website.

 2.1.5 A Postgraduate Research Scholarships Selection Panel (the Panel) will be appointed by the Deputy Vice-Chancellor (Research and Innovation) to consider applications for all PGRS.

 (i) The Panel will place each application in order of merit according to their ranking as outlined in the Selection of Candidates for Postgraduate Research Scholarships - Guidelines, and will prepare an Order of Merit List for the Deputy Vice-Chancellor (Research and Innovation) for consider.

-(iii) For the annual scholarship selection round, the Faculty will place each application in order of merit and will return the top applications (up to 20) for scholarship consideration by the central PGRS Selection Panel.
+(iii) For the annual scholarship selection round, the School will place each application in order of merit and will return the top applications (up to 20) for scholarship consideration by the central PGRS Selection Panel.

 2.1.6 The Order of Merit list is ratified by the Deputy Vice-Chancellor (Research & Innovation).
 Once an order of merit list has been ratified, changes will only be made in response to a decision regarding a review or appeal, as indicated in section 2.4, or when finalising provisional grades.